Britain's FTSE edges higher with commodity picture mixed

 By Kit Rees and Alistair Smout

-Assurance from a top securities regulator that China will not reintroduce a circuit breaker mechanism to stop volatility on its stock market in the next few years cheered investors, as did the bright spots in generally weaker Chinese data.
+Assurance from a top securities regulator that China will not reintroduce a circuit breaker mechanism to its stock market in the next few years cheered investors, as did the bright spots in generally weaker Chinese data.

-These positive signs lent a steadying hand to the price of copper, which stabilised below four-month highs.
+These positive signs from the world's biggest consumer of copper and iron ore lent a steadying hand to the price of copper, which stabilised below four-month highs.

-Miner and commodities firm Glencore was among top gainers, rising 5.6 percent, although gains in the sector were reduced by the drop in oil prices.
+Miner and commodities firm Glencore was among top gainers, although gains in the sector were reduced as attention switched to a drop in oil prices.

-The FTSE 100, which is heavily weighted in oil shares, underperformed continental indexes, and the energy sector trimmed nearly 4 points off the index.
+The FTSE 100, which is heavily weighted in oil shares, underperformed continental indexes, and the energy sector trimmed 10 points off the index.

 Brent crude dropped nearly 3 percent, below $40 a barrel, after Iran dashed hopes of a coordinated production freeze any time soon.